Raju Singh: Early life

-Looking back to his childhood Singh says, "I used to accompany my dad to the studio and often watch him play with the likes of S D Burman, R D Burman & Laxmikant–Pyarelal, this created a strong desire to be one amongst them.
-After returning home I used to play in front of the mirror and dad used to secretly watch me and when I was done he used to appreciate my work.
-His words helped me build myself in music."

-As a child, Singh used to accompany his teacher Mendes to an NGO near Worli every Sunday and they used to spend time playing different types of instruments with many other musicians.
-Singh says "This practice taught me an important lesson, the lesson of humility which proved to be useful in every walk of life.

 Career

 As a musician, Singh started playing for Uttam Singh who introduced him as a guitarist for the song Mere Pyar Ki Umar for the movie Waaris, sung by Lata Mangeshkar and Manmohan.
-Initially he started off as a guitarist with R D Burman and had the honour to be a part of his last movie 1942: A Love Story then slowly progressed on to become an arranger, music director, composer and scorer for Bollywood movies later composing and directing for television and advertising.
+Initially he started off as a guitarist with R D Burman and was a part of his last movie 1942: A Love Story then slowly progressed on to become an arranger, music director, composer and scorer for Bollywood movies later composing and directing for television and advertising.
 One of the famous hits is Soniyo from Raaz: The Mystery Continues, Gungunati Hain from Satta.